-The build can be run from the documentation directory iris/docs/iris/src.
+The build can be run from the documentation directory docs/src.

 The build output for the html is found in the build/html sub directory.
-When updating the documentation ensure the html build has no errors or warnings otherwise it may fail the automated travis-ci build.
+When updating the documentation ensure the html build has no errors or warnings otherwise it may fail the automated cirrus-ci build.